Upside down drawing is a fascinating study of learning to see the way an artist sees, while not actually identifying

 That dual exercise really made my mind go blank, I had no idea what I was producing but I don't think it's too bad.
 Actually, I think it kind of looks like a quick gesture drawing!

 When you draw upside down, try to take notice of how your mind 'turns off'.
 Your academic brain doesn't recognize what it is you are portraying, so it hands the job over to the artistic side of your brain.
-Ah, pure peace reigns.
-You will most likely notice the calmness that takes over your entire being - that means you are using the artistic (right) side of your brain.
+Ahh, pure peace reigns.
+You will most likely notice the calmness that takes over your entire being and that means you are using the artistic (right) side of your brain.

 Tip: If you feel confused by a large picture, try placing paper over the picture and just reveal one portion at a time.
 You'll only need to do this once or twice.
 When your confidence builds, you won't even notice the whole picture, you will only be seeing the lines you are copying.

 Copy the picture just as you see it and don't be tempted to turn it the right side up at any time.
 You can start anywhere on your page that you feel comfortable with.

 It's fine if you wish to erase.
 Sometimes our judgment is a little bit out - I know my hand has a mind of its own and sometimes lines appear that I don't even agree with!

-Practice upside down drawing by copying images from any art books that you have.
-Most of all, have fun!
+Practice upside down drawing by copying images from any art books that you have and, most of all, have fun doing it!

 Click a link below to view a good variety of pencil tips: